 An EU grant, 2013-5, on Locating and Performing Irish Theatre History is currently funding the extension of this project.
 The new project will both develop the study of the Old Abbey Theatre and apply a similar approach to Dublin’s Queen’s Theatre and Theatre Royal.

 In 2014, two related projects were carried out by MPhil students studying Digital Humanities and Culture at Trinity College Dublin for the module Heritage Visualisation in Action, taught by Dr Hugh Denard.
 The MPhil students documented their research process and outcomes online through two dedicated websites:

-Visualising E.G. Craig’s Screens at the Old Abbey Theatre, by Laura Downing, Michael Kavanagh, Gráinne Kelly, Clare Rogers, Zhilong Wang, and Siyao Zhou (February to April, 2014)
+Visualising E.G. Craig’s Screens at the Old Abbey Theatre, by Laura Downing, Michael Kavanagh, Gráinne Kelly, Clare Rogers, Zhilong Wang, and Siyao Zhou (Feb – April, 2014)